-From Beth on April 1st, 2009 in General Remodel
+From Dean Dowd on April 01, 2009 in General Remodel

 My friend bought a new, never-been-lived in home.
 I own a home built in 1936 and don’t care much for “new” homes.
 I shared my opinions with her and she did the same with me.
 We debated for an hour about the pros and cons of old versus new and ended up agreeing to disagree.

 There are many reasons why an older home is desirable and, as my friend pointed out in our debate, many reasons why a brand new home is advantageous.
 (For the purpose of clarity I refer to older homes as built pre 1950’s and new tract homes built in sub-divisions in 2008-2009.)
 Here are some of them:

 - Established neighborhood.

 - Established trees and landscape.

 - Many have basements and/or attics.

 - Usually close to town, college, established parks.